Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Mini-beasts.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

 **Mitigation**: Do not let children eat organisms.
-Remind them to wash hands afterwards if they have touched apparatus.
+Remind them to thoroughly wash hands afterwards if they have touched apparatus.
 Make sure any wounds are covered by a plaster.
 Only let older children move the petri dish.
 Keep stocks away from children.
 We only use protozoa from standard school suppliers.
 If ingestion occurs, advise family to see GP if signs of sickness are shown and provide notes of what was ingested.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3 (low)